ozo-vehe/token-defi/README.md

 ## Project Introduction

 This project demonstration the composability and integration of decentralized finance (DeFi) protocols.
 The scripts written in this project focuses on two major DeFi platforms: Uniswap and Aave.
-By leveraging Uniswap for token swapping and Aave for lending, the script showcases a streamlined workflow that allows users to convert tokens(USDC, LINK, DAI, WETH) on Uniswap and immediately utilize the token gotten in Aave’s lending pool to earn interest.
+By leveraging Uniswap for token swapping and Aave for lending, the script showcases a streamlined workflow that allows users to convert tokens(USDC, LINK) on Uniswap and immediately utilize the token gotten in Aave’s lending pool to earn interest.

 ### Review
 Code is deployed at [Token Defi](https://token-defi-tkkb.vercel.app/) for review.
 Scripts with the functionalities are located in the `utils` folder.